Patio – approval requirements

 A patio that is not freestanding (that is attached to a structure or building) will require a building permit.

-If a patio is freestanding and doesn’t exceed 10m² and is not more than 2.4 metres in height, it will not require a building permit.
+If a patio is freestanding and doesn’t exceed 10m² and is not more than 2.4m in height, it will not require a building permit.
 All other freestanding patios that do not comply with these requirements will require a building permit.

 Building permit application forms (certified or uncertified) are available from the Building Commission’s website.